 We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.
 But we may receive compensation when you click links on our site.
 Learn more about how we make money from our partners.

 For those who have just a decade’s worth of financial obligations left, like a mortgage or business loan, a 10-year policy is ideal.
 It’s also a popular option for people who are counting down the years until they retire.
-With term life, you should only purchase as much coverage as you need, and in these cases, a 10-year term offers peace of mind for policyholders and financial security for their loved ones.
+A 10-year term offers peace of mind for policyholders and financial security for their loved ones.

 - Compare multiple providers

 - Calculate how much coverage you need